Contact Us

 My surname is pronounced “Sir-Own-ee” (rhymes with macaroni).
 I usually go by “Ali.”
 She/hers.

-Check out the recordings from the conference on “Lotteries and Democracy” I hosted at Yale on December 1, 2023: https://isps.yale.edu/news/blog/2023/12/can-political-lotteries-save-democracy-yale-conference-dives-into-innovations
+Check out the recordings from the conference on “Lotteries and Democracy” I hosted at Yale on December 1, 2023 by clicking here.

-As of August 1, 2024, I am an assistant professor at the London School of Economics, jointly appointed in the School of Public Policy (SPP) and the Government department.
-I was formerly an assistant professor in the Government department at Cornell University.
+I am an assistant professor at the London School of Economics, jointly appointed in the School of Public Policy (SPP) and the Government department.

 My research interests center on political selection and institutional design in democracies, lottocratic governance and policy, historical political economy, social media and democracy, and European politics.
 I combine quantitative and computational methods, historical data, and natural and/or quasi-experimental research designs with extensive archival research.
 I have also published work on causal inference, data collection, and digitization for historical data.

-My recent work has been published in the American Political Science Review, Journal of Politics, World Politics, Political Science Research and Methods, Journal of Historical Political Economy, and the Annual Review of Political Science.
+My recent work has been published in the American Political Science Review, Journal of Politics, World Politics, Political Science Research and Methods, Journal of Historical Political Economy, the Annual Review of Political Science, and Cambridge University Press.

 My work has won the 2022 APSA Jack Walker Best Journal Article Award, and received an honorable mention for the 2020 APSA Mary Parker Follett prize for best article in Politics and History.